ucbrise/clipper/clipper_admin/docs/model_deployers.rst

 cases.
 With these modules, you can deploy models directly from Python to Clipper.

 Currently, Clipper provides the following deployer modules:
-1. Arbitrary Python functions (with some limitations)
+1. Arbitrary Python functions
-2. PySpark Models (along with pre- and post-processing logic)
+2. PySpark Models
 3. PyTorch Models
 4. Tensorflow Models
 5. MXNet Models